JBurlison/Pandaros.Settlers/README.md

 |Greaves|2.5%|4%|5.5%|7%|
 |Shield|5%|7%|10%|12%|

-Armor has duribility!
-When hit a colonist will take a point of duribility damage.
+Armor has durability!
+When hit a colonist will take a point of durability damage.
-#### Duribility Hit Chance:
+#### Durability Hit Chance:
 ||W\O Shield|W\Shield|
 |---|---|---|
 |Helm|10%|10%|